parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-03-As.md

   very convenient technique for writing helper scripts that can be shared between nodes.

   As you remember, in A4 we had duplicated code for initializing both wireless interfaces.
-  In A5, we will write a shell script for soing the same job, and will use that script on all the nodes.
+  In A5, we will write a shell script for doing the same job, and will use that script on all the nodes.

   For the sake of clarity - so that the whole experiment requires a single file - the code exposed here has this shell script as a python inlined string.
-  It is ggod practice to isolate this code in a true script, and to specify the <strong>filename</strong> instead of the actual code as the <code>code</code> attribute of the application.
+  It is good practice to isolate this code in a true script, and to specify the <strong>filename</strong>
+  instead of the actual code as the <code>code</code> attribute of the application.

   <center>
     <img src="/assets/img/A4.png" alt="a5"><br/>